 - Get at least three contractor bids (and check references).
 In most cases, the bulk of the expense of building a home is the money you'll pay to a general contractor (GC), who will manage all the laborers and subcontractors who work on the construction of your home.
 There is a delicate balance between picking a contractor who is affordable and one who does quality work using good materials.
 Start with getting references from people you know who were satisfied with their builder, then carefully interview at least three.
 This process will give you a pretty good idea of what your home will cost to build.

 - Comparison shop for materials.
 While the general contractor typically picks most of the building materials, appliances, and amenities, you will want to involved in this process.
 If you are in love with granite countertops, for example, take note of this now so that such preferences can be communicated to the builder you eventually choose.

 Hidden Costs of Building a New Home

 First-time homeowners are often startled when they begin to recognize the hidden costs of owning their own homes.
 There are many one-time start-up costs to building your first home, such as furniture, lawn and garden equipment, window treatments, and Internet and media wiring.
 And, home ownership comes with ongoing monthly expenses that can catch you off-guard if you're not prepared for them—expenses such as homeowner's insurance, property taxes, and lawn-care services.
 If you've been a renter up to now, these expenses can be a shocking surprise.

 Choose Your Lot

 If you have not yet purchased a building lot for your new home, talk with realtors to get a rough estimate of land costs in the areas you are considering.
-Although land costs vary greatly depending on local land costs, in general, you should plan for around percent or higher of your new home cost to go toward the purchase of the land.
+Land costs vary greatly depending on local land costs.